Lizn-zn/Stock-Model/README.md

 #### About data acquisition

 We have downloaded some data from Wind, and others will be calculated by ourselves.
-The data could be access from [data](https://pan.baidu.com/s/1x7df0ip4P-1fVL8_p702Cw) and password is 'gksv'.
+The data could be access from [data](https://pan.baidu.com/s/1PSw9UFa9opEXa7XiiwvKHA) and password is 'k508'.
 This is a whole dataset.

 #### About data preparation
 ###### 1. Handle missing data: